prabuw/react-redux-architecture/README.md

 A React component (preferably a [functional component](https://facebook.github.io/react/docs/components-and-props.html#functional-and-class-components)) with **no data and no behaviour.
 Pure presentation/UI**.
 Sometimes referred to as _dumb components_ or _presentational components_.

 ### Services
 Services are React’s [Higher-Order Components (hoc)](https://facebook.github.io/react/docs/higher-order-components.html).
 Services provide data and behaviour to containers.
-Encapsulating data and behaviour in a _service_ in stead of in a _container_ has the advantage of being very reusable inside your application.
+Encapsulating data and behaviour in a _service_ instead of in a _container_ has the advantage of being very reusable inside your application.
 Especially if your project has both React and React Native code.

 ### REDUX Reducers, Actions, Action types and Selectors
 Each module should maintain their own state and actions.
 Every action type is prefixed with the module’s name to avoid name collisions.